romkatv/zsh-bin/README.md

 ---

-Zsh from zsh-bin doesn't read global rc files from anywhere.
-It does read user rc files of course.

-This can be changed.
-An empty `etc` directory could be added to the archive, from which Zsh would source `zshenv` and similar files if they exist.
-Please open an issue or better yet send a PR if you care.

----

 The build script doesn't know how to build man pages and help files on macOS.
 The problem is that there is no `yodl` for macOS and porting it is a daunting task.
 To get out of this conundrum `build` pulls man pages and help files from `zsh-5.8-linux-x86_64.tar.gz` and embeds them in `zsh-5.8-darwin-x86_64.tar.gz`.
 So if you are trying to reproduce the macOS build, you'll need to start by building Zsh for Linux-x86_64.

----

-Zsh from zsh-bin cannot load user-defined modules.
-This probably can be fixed.